Precautionary strategies should be used to minimise public health risks and to prevent spread of disease:

 Preparing to manage bodies with COVID-19

-Before accepting deceased persons with COVID-19, funeral directors should review their own infection control policies and procedures and ensure staff are familiar with these practices.
-This may include providing training in hand hygiene and how to put on and remove Personal Protective Equipment (PPE).
+Before accepting deceased persons with COVID-19, funeral directors should review their own infection prevention and control policies and procedures and ensure staff are familiar with these practices.
+This may include providing training in hand hygiene and how to put on and remove PPE.

 Precautions while handling the body